Wazza1999/Project-4-blog/README.md

 ## Acknowledgments and Thanks

-Oisin, Rebecca and Gemma at Code Institute's tutor support for the help and guidance with my code-related brain melts.
+Oisin, Rebecca and Gemma and Roman at Code Institute's tutor support for the help and guidance with my code-related brain melts.

+Jubril with the help in mentor sessions

 For help with manual testing: